 - It is our aim that we all develop the skills needed to embrace the responsibilities of being an outstanding learner, an active citizen and make Birmingham a great place to grow up in.

 Reporting safeguarding concerns

-Please contact the Designated Safeguarding Lead (Mr Downing: email@example.com) if you have a safeguarding concern about one of our students, alternatively you can share information via the SHARP System (School Help Advice Reporting Page System)
+Please contact the Designated Safeguarding Lead (Mr Downing: email@example.com) if you have a safeguarding concern about one of our students, alternatively you can share information (confidentially if you wish) via the SHARP System (School Help Advice Reporting Page System)

-Birmingham Safeguarding Children Partnership If you have any concerns about the safety and/or welfare of a child or young person telephone the Children's Advice & Support Service (CASS) on 0121 303 1888 or via secure e-mail: CASS@birminghamchildrenstrust.co.uk.
+Birmingham Safeguarding Children Partnership - If you have any concerns about the safety and/or welfare of a child or young person, you can also contact the Children's Advice & Support Service (CASS):- 0121 303 1888 / or via secure e-mail: CASS@birminghamchildrenstrust.co.uk

 CEOP – Child Exploitation and Online Protection Command If you have been the victim of child abuse or you are worried about somebody else let a child protection advisor know securely by following this link.

 'We are really pleased to share with you important and fantastic news that Kooth.com has been commissioned by Birmingham Children’s Partnership.
 The service went live on April 13th and the award winning and innovative online counselling and support service is now available to all young people aged 11-25 across Birmingham.

 It is a safe, confidential and anonymous way for young people to access emotional wellbeing and early intervention mental health support.
 Kooth is widely used across the country and is well rated by young people.
 Kooth is linked into the wider mental health support from Forward Thinking Birmingham and offers: